ouspg/CompSec/Lab1_Network/README.md

  ### How to complete this task

 For level 4 completion return the following:
-* Data flow diagram
+* Data flow diagram of the situation where you cast a vote and when you check the results
 * Short report on what kind of security experiment you tried and what was the result

 For level 5 completion
-* Data flow diagram
+* Same data flow diagrams as in level 4
 * Short report on steps you took to analyze the network and create the diagram
+* Attempt two or more different security experiments
 * Short report containing the following: Concept of your security experiment(What it is and how does it work?), steps you took to do the experiment, results, why did it work/not work?.

-Keep in mind that the experiment does not have to be succesful to grade 5.
+So basically the difference between grades is documentation and experiment amount.
+Keep in mind that the experiments do not have to be succesful.
 You are free to try as wacky experiment as you like.
 Most important aspect is that you can explain **why** it worked or not.